Page Reviewed / Updated - February 10, 2021

 2. The New Freedom Medicaid Waiver serves senior residents of Pierce and King Counties who require a nursing home level of care, but prefer to live at home.
 Via this program, eligible applicants are given a “care budget,” and are able to choose services and goods that enable them to remain living at home.
 Benefits might include personal assistance services, assistive technology, personal emergency response systems, and medical / alternative care.
 To learn more, click here.

 In order for senior residents of Washington to qualify for Apple Health (Washington’s state Medicaid plan), one must be a minimum of 65 years old.
-As of 2019, for a single individual, the monthly income limit is set at $771, or said another way, $9,252 / year.
-(The income limit for some Medicaid programs and waivers is set higher at $2,313 / month).
+As of 2021, for a single individual, the monthly income limit is set at $794, or said another way, $9,528 / year.
+(The income limit for some Medicaid programs and waivers is set higher at $2,382 / month).
 There is also an asset limit, which is $2,000 for a single individual.
-However, some items are exempt from this limit, such as the home in which one lives (up to $585,000 in value), household items, personal effects, and a single vehicle.
+However, some items are exempt from this limit, such as the home in which one lives (up to an equity value interest of $603,000), household items, personal effects, and a single vehicle.

 Applying for Medicaid can be a confusing and complicated process, particularly if assets and / or income is over the eligibility limit(s).
 Professional Medicaid planners can assist in helping individuals and families qualify for services.
 Learn more here.

 In addition to the Medicaid program options for senior care listed above, the state of Washington also offers two non-Medicaid programs.

 1) The Washington State’s Volunteer Services (VS), also called the Volunteer Chore Services (VCS) Program, provides seniors with free services, such as companionship, housecleaning, meal preparation, personal care assistance, and transportation.
 This program is intended to assist seniors in continuing to live at home rather than requiring more costly nursing home placement.
 For eligibility requirements, click here.